OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/backtracking/bounds_enforce.rst

 Bounds Enforce
 **************

-The BoundsEnforceLS linesearch only backtracks until variables that violate their upper and lower bounds.
+The BoundsEnforceLS linesearch only backtracks until variables violate their upper and lower bounds.

 BoundsEnforceLS Options
 -----------------------